-This is an initial public offering of common stock by Ultragenyx Pharmaceutical Inc. We are selling 4,838,710 shares of common stock.
-The initial public offering price is between \$14.00 and \$17.00 per share.
+This is an initial public offering of common stock by Ultragenyx Pharmaceutical Inc. We are selling 5,760,369 shares of common stock.
+The initial public offering price is \$21.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We have applied for listing of our common stock on The NASDAQ Global Market under the symbol "RARE".
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "RARE".